ju-lewis/Notes/COMP30027 - Machine Learning/Lectures/L3 - Probability & Entropy Review.md

 Higher entropy also suggests there is more embedded information
 - For ML typically low entropy is helpful because the system is more predictable
+- For sensors/reading information high entropy is good because it implies more can be learned from observations

 ![[entropy.png]]